Table of Contents

 Mobile Plans

-- Mobile phone plans are very common and affordable in Germany
+- Mobile plans are cheap in Germany

-- Cost is usually around €10 to €30 per month
+- Cost is about €10 to €30 per month

 Entertainment